wecacuee/ECE417-F24-Mobile-Robots/docs/labnotes/02-28/gazebo-tutorials-car-demo.md

 # Exercise  2

 Browse through different models  available in the "Insert" section of Gazebo and create  a  world of  your own.
 Replace the world file in the  `demo-light.launch` file  and   re-run the car  demo.

+# Exercise 3

+To connect joystick to the virtual machine, click Devices > USB > "ShanWan USB for Windows".

+Follow the [joystick tutorial](http://wiki.ros.org/joy/Tutorials/ConfiguringALinuxJoystick) from and edit the `demo-light.launch` file to connect joystick to the prius.
+Identify the buttons that move the prius around.